 The Quick Take

-• What they studied: Whether a new drug called ARC-18 could help treat fatty liver disease by activating a natural fat-burning pathway in the body
+• What they studied: Whether a new drug called Mazdutide could help treat fatty liver disease by reducing fat buildup and inflammation in the liver

-• Who participated: Laboratory mice that were fed a special diet to develop fatty liver disease, plus liver cells grown in dishes and exposed to fatty acids
+• Who participated: Laboratory mice fed a high-fat diet to develop fatty liver disease, plus liver cells grown in dishes and treated with fatty acids

-• What it means for you: This research suggests ARC-18 might become a useful treatment for fatty liver disease in the future, but it’s still in early testing stages.
+• What it means for you: This research suggests Mazdutide may become a useful treatment for fatty liver disease, but it’s still in early testing stages.
 People with fatty liver disease should continue following their doctor’s current recommendations while researchers work toward human trials.

 The Research Details